What are the requirements to receive a permit and license?

 Do you do winter BTW training?

 Yes.
 We conduct BTW training all year long.
 We do reserve the right to cancel BTW training when the weather and/or road conditions become too dangerous.
-We monitor weather and road conditions continually thru our sources and will usually let parents and students know at least one hour prior to the scheduled BTW session if it is being cancelled due to weather or road conditions.
+We monitor weather and road conditions continually thru our sources and will usually let parents and students know at least two hour prior to the scheduled BTW session if it is being cancelled due to weather or road conditions.